 Bonds are issued most often by governments in need of funds for largescale projects.
 They’re usually very stable (if not quite completely guaranteed), making bonds one of the safest investment options available.
 They’re so safe, in fact, that the return on your investment can be pretty miniscule – in some cases not much better than a traditional savings account.

 You also won’t be able to access the money you’ve invested into a bond until the maturity date, so that should always be a consideration when investing.
-Make sure you have enough liquid (i.e. easily accessible) assets on hand in case of emergency or unforeseen circumstances.
+You may be able to sell your bond, however, should you need funds immediately.
+Just keep in mind that there are usually fees associates with selling a bond before its maturity date.
+In either case, you'll want to make sure you have enough liquid (i.e. easily accessible) assets on hand in case of emergency or unforeseen circumstances.

 Finally, not all bonds are created equal.
 There are multiple companies that rate bonds (such as Standard & Poor’s and Moody’s).
 A highly rated bond represents high credit quality and a safe investment.
 A poorly rated bond (also known as a junk bond) is a very risky investment, usually because they’re being issued by a company in financial distress.
 Because they’re so risky, however, these lower quality bonds usually pay much higher yields (presuming they pay at all).